oliverheilig/CefMap/README.md

 # CefMap
-Boilerplate for a map with WinForms using CefSharp and LibreMap
+Boilerplate for a map with WinForms using CefSharp and MapLibre

 ![screenshot](https://raw.githubusercontent.com/oliverheilig/CefMap/master/screenshot.jpg)